The book talks about inflection points which if not handled carefully, are drastic (10x) enough to put a company out of business.

 Some experimentation is necessary to prepare for inflection points.
 It’s better to start early when revenues and profits from current products are strong than to start late when revenues are declining and competitors have already captured significant market share.

 Rein in Chaos

-It’s important to make the message clear to media since employees put more weight on what they hear from outside.
+It’s important to make the message clear to the media since employees put more weight on what they hear from outside.
 Executives’ calendar appointments should emphasize the new direction as well.
-The companies who succeed have a good dialectic between top-down (coming from CEO) and bottom-up (coming from middle-level managers) actions.
+The companies that succeed have a good dialectic between top-down (coming from CEO) and bottom-up (coming from middle-level managers) actions.

 The Internet Signal or Noise?
 Threat or Promise?

-(Ashish’s note: This chapter is obsolete for people growing up as a part of Internet generation as it does not provide any useful knowledge)
+(Ashish’s note: This chapter is obsolete for people growing up as a part of the Internet generation as it does not provide any useful knowledge)

 Career Inflection Points

 Be always alert and aware of changes in the environment.
 Keep an eye on whether your company is losing ground to competitors (implying job change for you) or if the whole sector is being transformed (implying skill acquisition for you).